City News

 Subscribe to eNotifications to stay connected with City of Medicine Hat news, activities, events, programs, operations and more.

-Medicine Hat – City Council will meet as scheduled on Monday April 6 at 6:30 p. m. with adjustments in place to ensure alignment with current Alberta Health restrictions related to COVID-19.
+Medicine Hat – City Council will meet virtually on Monday, May 17 at 6:30 p. m. to ensure alignment with current Alberta Health restrictions related to COVID-19.

 Stay up to date.